Vegetarian | Vegan adaptable | Soup | Chinese Food

 Notes

 1. Dried wood ear mushrooms will expand more than 10 times in size after soaking, so a small amount goes a long way.
-They do not have so much flavor and are added here to build texture.
+They do not have so much flavor and are added here for texture.
 You can skip this ingredient without affecting the taste of the soup.

 4. Skip the eggs if you are making a vegan soup.

-5. Depending on how the lily flowers are harvested, they might have a very tough woody end on the side of the stem.
-You can feel it by pressing with your fingers.
-You need to remove it (either by using a knife or a pair of kitchen shears).
-Some lily flowers might be very long, so you can halve them across.
+5. Depending on how the lily flowers were harvested, they might have a very tough woody end on the side of the stem.
+You can feel it by squeezing with your fingers.
+You need to remove it (either with a knife or a pair of kitchen shears).